We speak multiple languages :

 Initial Consultation and Preparation

-The journey begins with a consultation at Franklin Dental Centre, where we assess your oral health and determine if you’re a suitable candidate for a dental implant.
+The journey begins with a consultation at Fort McMurray Smiles, where we assess your oral health and determine if you’re a suitable candidate for a dental implant.
 This initial visit involves a thorough examination and possibly X-rays, but it’s entirely painless.
 If you require preliminary treatments, such as tooth extraction or bone grafting, these will be addressed before the implant surgery.
 These procedures are managed with anesthesia to ensure you’re comfortable.

 The Implant Surgery